 Amid this current health crisis, misinformation, bias and scapegoating is increasing.
 False numbers, misinformation and fear-mongering is spreading on social media.
 Some Chinese people, and those who are East Asian or perceived to be Chinese, are being harassed, bullied, excluded and targeted.
 Although there has been only one reported case of the disease on college campuses, fear and panic are becoming more commonplace.

 In the news every day, we hear stories about Asian people receiving suspicious looks, offensive comments in person and online, nervous glances and being shunned and isolated.
 Extremists are using people’s fears about the coronavirus virus to spread racism and conspiracy theories, primarily using social media platforms to share their hateful views.
-It’s almost as if the fear of the spread of this virus has granted a free pass for some to give voice to racist and xenophobic views.
+It’s almost as if the fear of the spread of this virus has granted a free pass for some to give voice to anti-Asian and racist views.

 How can schools and families address this issue?